Stakeholder engagement and reforms to the Equal Opportunity Act

 Implementing the LRCWA recommendations would also mean non-binary people can be legally recognised as such in WA – again, the last jurisdiction in Australia where this is not possible.
 Federally, non-binary people can hold an Australian passport marked ‘X’ but within the State are stuck with male and female options.

-The WA Government tabled the final report of the LRCWA review in August 2022, and later that year committed to banning gay conversion practices and abolishish the gender board.
+The WA Government tabled the final report of the LRCWA review in August 2022, and later that year committed to banning gay conversion practices and abolishing the gender board.
 NSW banned conversion therapy very recently, joining the ACT and Victoria whose legislation passed in 2020 and 2021, respectively.

 Since the WA Government made those commitments in 2022, very little has been heard.